Glossary of Terms

 A diagnostic test to determine whether the fetus has any abnormalities.
 Performed anywhere between weeks 14 and 20 of pregnancy (though more commonly between weeks 16 and 18), amniocentesis tests the fluid inside the amniotic sac that surrounds the baby.
 The fluid, which contains the baby's skin cells, is drawn from the uterus through a hollow needle inserted through the expectant mother's abdominal wall and is tested for chromosomal abnormalities, genetic abnormalities, or other diseases.

-Any intervention that reduces the sensation of pain.
+any intervention that reduces the sensation of pain.

-A medication that reduces the sensation of pain without loss of consciousness.
+a medication that reduces the sensation of pain without loss of consciousness.

-A medication that produces a loss of sensation, either partially or completely.
+a medication that produces a loss of sensation, either partially or completely

 a vascular closure device, also referred to as a plug, placed in the groin to seal the puncture site after an angiogram

-An angiogram is a test that takes x-ray pictures of the coronary arteries and the vessels that supply blood to the heart.
+A test that takes x-ray pictures of the coronary arteries and the vessels that supply blood to the heart.
 During an angiogram, a special dye is released into the coronary arteries from a catheter (special tube) inserted in a blood vessel.
 This dye makes the blood vessels visible when an X-ray is taken.
 Angiography allows doctors to clearly see how blood flows into the heart.
 This allows them to pinpoint problems with the coronary arteries.

 Angiography may be recommended for patients with angina (chest pain) or those with suspected coronary artery disease (CAD).
 The test gives doctors valuable information on the condition of the coronary arteries, such as atherosclerosis, regurgitation (blood flowing backwards through the heart valves) or pooling of blood in a chamber because of a valve malfunction.